-We encourage you to start your PhD in the month of September so that you can attend an induction along with other PhD candidates beginning their research at the same time as you.
+We encourage you to begin your studies in the month of September so that you can attend an induction along with other Doctoral-Level candidates beginning their research at the same time as you.
 However, other arrangements may be possible with agreement from your supervisor.

 How often will I need to be on campus?*

 Am I eligible?

-Before we can offer you a place it is important that you have agreement from your potential supervisor and that they are satisfied that you will be able to undertake the PhD on an off campus basis.
+Before we can offer you a place it is important that you have agreement from your potential supervisor and that they are satisfied that you will be able to undertake the MA by Research or PhD on an off campus basis.
 This may mean that slightly different entry requirements apply, such as English language and more extensive research skills training.
-Agreements will also need to be reached regarding some of the more practical aspects of undertaking the PhD in this way (for example attendance requirements, suitability of the chosen residency etc).
+Agreements will also need to be reached regarding some of the more practical aspects of undertaking Doctoral-Level Research in this way (for example attendance requirements, suitability of the chosen residency etc).
 It is important that arrangements are discussed early so that all parties involved know what to expect and to ensure you are able to successfully complete your studies.

 Distance learning student mentors

-Due to the unique concerns of distance learning students, we have appointed three student mentors, all distance learning PhD students, who are available to answer any questions you may have, and to share their experience of studying via distance learning with the University of Birmingham.
+Due to the unique concerns of distance learning students, we have appointed three student mentors, all distance learning Doctoral-Level Research students, who are available to answer any questions you may have, and to share their experience of studying via distance learning with the University of Birmingham.
 Find out more about Annette, Ghazala and Joshua (including contact details) on our Graduate School website.